wcarc-on/wcarc-site/minutes/minutes202005.md

 ### Speaker

-Clayton Smith (VE3IRR): BSide Ottawa 2019 Radio Challenges (SDR receiving and processing competition).
+Clayton Smith (VE3IRR): BSides Ottawa 2019 Radio Challenges (SDR receiving and processing competition).

 ### Old Business

 - Asset identification.
 Bert (VE2ZAZ) proposed, at Robert (VE3BE)'s suggestion, that we print asset stickers on P-Touch or Dymo printer labels.
 Bert owns one such graphics printer, along with many spare label cartridges.
 This will cost less than ordering custom stickers.
 - September VHF Contest.
-Clayton to check with Ray Burell for his availability in the event that the Club participates in the ARRL September VHF contest.
+Clayton to check with Ray Burrell for his availability in the event that the Club participates in the ARRL September VHF contest.

 ### Reports / Project Updates